A large coral reef in the Tropical Diver gallery. Much of this coral, specially grown off the coast of Fiji, is alive.

 The Georgia Aquarium surgical room.

 The Georgia Aquarium's veterinary services and conservation medicine facility is like a teaching hospital where doctors get hands-on experience working with patients.
-It's a 5,800 square foot unit with 15 people on staff, and it houses 26 treatment tanks and a fully equipped surgery.
-The aquarium has a partnership with the University of Georgia and will provide a veterinary intern position and two three-year pathology residencies for the training of new aquatic animal specialists.
-The veterinary staff also conducts research on animal health and behavior and shares their results with other zoos and aquariums.
+It's a 5,800-square-foot (538.8-square-meter) unit with 15 staff members, and it houses 26 treatment tanks and a fully equipped surgery.

 Advertisement

-A mobile, digital radiography system in the Aquarium's surgery.
+A mobile, digital radiography system in the aquarium's surgery.
 The x-ray emitter sends a signal to the plate, which sends an image to the screen.

-All of the larger animals in the aquarium learn husbandry behaviors, which make it easier for veterinary staff to conduct examinations.
 For example, when a trainer instructs them to, whales will present their flippers or tail flukes for examinations or blood collection.
 They will also blow from their blowhole onto a plate, which staff can examine under a microscope for parasites and bacteria.
-When held, penguins will present their feet for foot checks.
-This makes it easier for the staff to do their work and considerably reduces stress on the animals.

 Advertisement